josmar-crwdstffng/angular/aio/content/guide/zone.md

 `Zone` helps Angular know when to trigger change detection and let the developers focus on the application development.
 By default, `Zone` is loaded and works without additional configuration.
-However, you don't necessarily have to use `Zone` to make Angular work.
+However, you do not necessarily have to use `Zone` to make Angular work.
 Instead, you can opt to trigger change detection on your own.

 <div class="alert is-helpful">